-10.2.1 ModelWrapper Class
+24.1 ModelWrapper

-The ModelWrapper class in Java takes inputs of the ASCENT_PROJECT_PATH (env.json, JSON Configuration Files) and a list of Run paths.
-ModelWrapper contains a COMSOL "model" object, model source directory (String), model destination directory (String), an "IdentifierManager" (Java Utility Classes), and HashMaps with key-value pairs linking COMSOL domains to unions of domains.
+The ModelWrapper class in Java takes inputs of the ASCENT_PROJECT_PATH (env.json, S7 and S8 Text) and a list of Run paths.
+ModelWrapper contains a COMSOL "model" object, model source directory (String), model destination directory (String), an "IdentifierManager" (S26 Text), and HashMaps with key-value pairs linking COMSOL domains to unions of domains.
 ModelWrapper has accessor methods getModel() for retrieving the model object, getRoot() for retrieving the project path's root String, and getDest() for retrieving the default saving destination String.
 ModelWrapper also has mutator methods for changing an instance's root String (setRoot()) and default saving destination String (setDest()).

 ModelWrapper's main() method starts an instance of COMSOL and loads Run, Sample, Model, and Sim configurations as JSON Objects into memory.
-We developed Java class JSONio (Java Utility Classes) for reading and writing JSON Objects to file.
+We developed Java class JSONio (S26 Text) for reading and writing JSON Objects to file.

 Since each Run contains a list of Model and Sim configurations for a single Sample (note: n_sims/ are created for all combinations of Model and Sim for the Sample in a Run), ModelWrapper iterates over Model configurations (e.g., different cuff electrodes or material assignments) to define the FEM geometry, mesh, assign boundary conditions and physics, and solve.
-The resulting FEM potentials are obtained for 1 mA applied to one of the electrode contacts while the electric potential on the other contacts is floating (i.e., condition of continuity); this is repeated for each contact to define the "bases" of the solution space [Pelot et al., 2018].
-For each Sim, the program then creates a superposition of the "bases" for extracellular potentials at the coordinates defined in fibersets/ and ss_coords/ (i.e., the coordinates along the length of the nerve used to "super-sample" potentials for later creating potentials/, ss_bases/ (i.e., the potentials along the length of the nerve corresponding 1:1 to the coordinates saved in ss_coords/, which are added together according to the contact weighting defined by "active_srcs" in Sim to create potentials/ for specific fiber models), and NEURON simulations for any remaining Model indices even if the processes for a single Model fails.
+The resulting FEM potentials are obtained for 1 mA applied to one of the electrode contacts while the electric potential on the other contacts is floating (i.e., condition of continuity); this is repeated for each contact to define the "bases" of the solution space [1].
+For each Sim, the program then creates a superposition of the "bases" for extracellular potentials at the coordinates defined in fibersets/ and ss_coords/ (i.e., the coordinates along the length of the nerve used to "super-sample" potentials for later creating potentials/ without the need for COMSOL).
+We wrote the code such that the program will continue with creating potentials/, ss_bases/ (i.e., the potentials along the length of the nerve corresponding 1:1 to the coordinates saved in ss_coords/, which are added together according to the contact weighting defined by "active_srcs" in Sim to create potentials/ for specific fiber models), and NEURON simulations for any remaining Model indices even if the processes for a single Model fails.
 For each Model, the program appends a Boolean to "models_exit_status" in Run (true if successful, false if not successful).